ericludvigs/AST5220_Cosmology_Project/README.md

 Compile target `cmb` using [ make cmb ] in terminal, as expected.
 The [GSL library](ftp://ftp.gnu.org/gnu/gsl/) is required.
 See below for instructions.

+# Running
-The compiled binary `cmb` used to actually generate output for each Milestone is copied to the respective Milestone X folder.
+The compiled binary `cmb` used to generate output for each Milestone is copied by me to the respective Milestone X folder before delivery.
 The binary expects to be in the project root folder, and must be moved there before running.
 Use `$ ./cmb` to run.

+If you compile and run at the same time, it should generate `cmb` in the project root folder and run with the most up to date source code automatically.

 TODO: Change instructions below as changes are made